CanberraGrammar/codecadets-2018/rules.md

 ### **Joshua** Whitcombe

-At the moment, Josh is in his third year of a Bachelor of Engineering (Mechatronics) / Bachelor of Science (Computer Science) at the Australian National University.
+Josh is in his third year of a Bachelor of Engineering (Mechatronics) / Bachelor of Science (Computer Science) at the ANU.

 ## Sessions